filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled, because HTTP/3 support is considered experimental at this stage.

+### pop3
+Pass the `--enable-pop3` option to the configure script.
+Enable support for the POP3 (Post Office Protocol 3) protocol and provide an ability to list, download or delete email messages using the `pop3://` scheme.

+The flag can be safely disabled.

 ### progress-meter
 Pass the `--enable-progress-meter` option to the configure script.
 Enable progress meter that shows how transfer (either upload or download) is progressing, including the current transfer speed, elapsed time and estimated time to completion.